 Therefore, avoid letting your bird in the kitchen in general.

-If you keep the bathroom door open, make sure the toilet seat is down.
-The bird could fall in and drown.
-The bathroom is as dangerous as the kitchen, so it’s recommended to also make this room off-limits to your bird.
+If you keep the bathroom door open, ensure the toilet seat is down.
+The cockatiel could fall in and drown.
+The bathroom is as dangerous as the kitchen, so make this room off-limits.

-Make sure your bird isn’t in the washing machine or dryer when you load and unload the laundry.
-Don’t iron clothes near the bird, because of the fumes and potential burn hazard.
+Ensure your cockatiel isn’t in the washing machine or dryer when you load and unload the laundry.
+Don’t iron clothes near it because of the fumes and the potential to be a burning hazard.

 Small Metallic Items

-Jewelry, buttons, pins, and coins are attractive to birds.
-However, it could cause them to injure their mouths if they chew on it.
+Jewelry, buttons, pins, and coins are attractive to cockatiels.
+However, it could cause them to injure their mouths if they chew on it or lead to choking if swallowed.

-According to Acta Scientiae Veterinariae, a cockatiel suffered from poisoning after heavy metal intoxication, so you should also keep heavy metals like lead and zinc away from your bird.
+According to Acta Scientiae Veterinariae, a cockatiel experienced poisoning after heavy metal intoxication, so you should also keep heavy metals like lead and zinc away.

-Smoke and chemical or toxic fumes are all dangerous for your bird.
-If you can smell it, then it can harm your cockatiel.
+Smoke and chemical or toxic fumes are all dangerous.
+If you can smell it, it has the potential to harm your cockatiel.
 Dangerous fumes include:

 - Those from heating a nonstick pan